IronKinoko/danmaku/README.md

   // it will be set to `media.currentTime`.
 Not required in live mode.
   time: 233.3,

-  // When using DOM engine, Danmaku will create a <div> node for each comment,
+  // Danmaku will create a <div> node for each comment,
   // the style object will be set to `node.style` directly, just write with CSS rules.
   // For example:
   style: {